lennyraposo/pine64/README.md

 compile, you need a properly set up gcc-aarch64-linux-gnu toolchain.
 The recommended version to compile the Kernel is 5.3.

+The scripting included was created by Pine 64 community member longsleep with very minor changes/additions to.

 ## Compiling  Kernel 3.10.x  BSP With DRM & Mali